7th Pay Commission: Latest news, big impact for these LGs

-The 7th Pay Commission impact has led to increase of salaries.
+The 7th Pay Commission impact has led to increase in salaries.
 The salary of the Lieutenant Governors of Union Territories has been increased and made on a par with the emoluments of secretaries of the central government.
 The decision has been taken at a meeting of the Union Cabinet presided by Prime Minister Narendra Modi here today.

 The Union Cabinet has given its nod for the revision of salary and allowances of Lieutenant Governors of Union Territories and it will be on a par with that of the secretary to the government of India, an official statement said.